 I don’t think I have the patience for it,” I told him.
 "And I'd prefer to stick with the path I'm on.”

 But again, that didn’t mean I didn’t want to edit full-time at some point.
 I did!
 I took an editing course and did well.
 I soaked up everything I could from the experienced and skilled editors I worked with, in both production and acquisition.
-At one time I led an in-house team that provided editing services to the PR, sales, and marketing teams as well as to the CEO, and I tackled some of that work myself.
+At one time I led an in-house team that provided editing services to the PR, sales, and marketing teams as well as to the company's CEO, and I tackled some of that work myself.
 I trained editorial assistants.
 And I loved all those aspects of my job and those experiences.
 In addition, I was permitted to freelance edit books on a non-compete basis.

 Fast-forward to 2011, and it was time to not only move closer to family in another state, which in those pre-pandemic days meant giving up my long-time job, but to…wait for it…sit at a computer most of every day.
 I was finally ready to edit full-time; I do have the patience for it!

 I launched Bloom in Words Editorial Services in fall of 2011, and I love it.
 I continue to learn—to "become"—through each experience, by reading books on writing and editing, by occasionally attending writers' conferences, and from in-house editors who send me projects.
 And all those years learning so much about not just editorial but also marketing processes in publishing makes a difference in relating to publishing professionals now.

 If you have an aptitude for editing (or proofreading, a great way to start), I believe you will uncover it with every effort and opportunity you take.